 - Diamond Drilling (PDRILL);

-- Boring other than core drilling (PBORE);
+- boring other than core drilling (PBORE);

-- Overburden drilling (POVERB); or
+- overburden drilling (POVERB); or

+- (OTHER).

+- Line Cutting:

+- Line cutting (LC);

 (a) A radius was applied to point features and a corridor was applied to line features.

 (b) The polygon feature was used where possible.